 Take control of your superannuation investments

-Establishing a self managed super fund (SMSF) places you in control of investing your super.
-To invest successfully, you must determine your goals and pick the best investments to help you achieve them.
-A key SMSF investment advantage is the ability to build a portfolio reflecting your current lifestyle needs, short- and long-term goals, changing circumstances and market conditions.
+Establishing a self managed super fund (SMSF) places you in control of your superannuation investments.
+To invest successfully, you must determine your goals and pick effective and appropriate investments to help you achieve them.
+A key SMSF investment advantage is the ability to build a portfolio reflecting your current lifestyle needs, short and long-term goals, changing circumstances and market conditions.

 With an SMSF, you can choose to invest in a broad range of asset classes, including: